-Phytoextraction is sub of a process phytoremediation in which plants remove dangerous elements or compounds from soil Rhizofiltration (Phytofiltration) which is similar to phytoextraction is a form of bioremediation that involves filtering water through a mass of roots to remove toxic substances.
+Phytoextraction is sub of а process phytoremediation which plants in remove dangerous elements or compounds from soil Rhizofiltration (Phytofiltration) which is similar to phytoextraction is a form of bioremediation that involves filtering water through a mass of roots to remove toxic substances.
 Contaminants are either adsorbed onto the root surface or absorbed by the plant roots.
 It is used in the remediation of contaminated ground water.
 Bioleaching is the extraction of specific metals from their ores through the use of living organisms such as bacteria.

-Research contributions Bioremediation of Crude oil Polluted Rainforest soil.
+Bioremediation of Crude oil Polluted Rainforest soil.

-Odokuma and Dickson (2003) examined combination of options for the clean-up of a crude oil polluted tropical rainforest soil for a period of nine weeks.
-The options included biostimulation with agricultural fertilizers some physical and clean-up options.
-The study showed biostimulation with tilling (nutrient enhanced insitu bioremediation) and or the combination of biostimulation bioaugumentation and indigenous hydrocarbon utilizing bacteria would be effective in the remediation of crude oil polluted tropical soils.
+Dickson (2003) examined Odokuma and а combination of options for the clean-up of a crude oil polluted tropical rainforest soil for a period of nine weeks.
+The options included biostimulation with agricultural fertilizers and some physical options.
+The studv showed clean-up that biostimulation with tilling (nutrient enhanced insitu bioremediation) and or the combination of biostimulation bioaugumentation and with indigenous hydrocarbon utilizing bacteria would be effective in the remediation of crude oil polluted tropical soils.

-Odokuma and Ibor (2003a) showed that bioremediation of crude oil polluted rainforest soils through the addition of nutrient supplementation (biostimulation) is a suitable option to accelerate the process of natural clean-up of a soil.
-They observed that the addition of inorganic fertilizer NPK 15:15:15 proved to be better option than the addition of any of the other options, urea, NaNO3, K2HPO4, humus and single superphosphate.
+Odokuma and Ibor (2003a) showed that oil polluted bioremediation of crude tropical rainforest soils through the addition of nutrient supplementation (biostimulation) is a suitable option to accelerate the process of natural clean-up of a soil.
+They observed that the addition of inorganic fertilizer NPK 15:15:15 proved to be better option than the addition of any of the other options, urea, NaNO{3.} K2HPO4, humus and single superphosphate.
 Single superphosphate was the least suited for the soil studied.